nafizjiwa/JAVASCRIPT-DOM/README.md

         element.onclick = turnBlue;

   ## DOM EVENTS WITH JAVASCRIPT
-  - DOM element is the event target
+  - The DOM element = the event target

   ### ADD an EVENT HANDLER
   - 2 ways to REGISTER or ADD event handlers